D3strukt0r/fhnw-jass/README.md

 ```
 Or just s simple command: `docker run -p 2000:2000 -v ./data:/app/data d3strukt0r/fhnw-jass`

+For more example check the [wiki page](https://github.com/D3strukt0r/fhnw-jass/wiki/Example-docker-compose.yml)

 ### `.jar` file

+After having installed Java 8, you have to download the latest server software under the releases page, or click on this
+[link](https://github.com/D3strukt0r/fhnw-jass/releases/latest/download/jass-server.zip) for the compressed `.zip` or
+[here](https://github.com/D3strukt0r/fhnw-jass/releases/latest/download/jass-server.jar) for only the `.jar`.

+If you downloaded the package, you have to unpack it first.

+Go to `jass-server/bin/` and in there you will find two files.
+If you are on a linux system double-click `server`
+otherwise (Windows) double-click on `server.bat`.

+If you downloaded the jar file only:

-Download the jar from the releases page and enter `java -jar server.jar` in the command line
+Go to the console and enter enter `java -jar server.jar` in the command line.

 ## Built With